 In 2008, APEC was granted a Geothermal Service Contract (GSC) by the Republic of the Philippines, through the Department of Energy (DOE), for the exploration, development and exploitation of geothermal resources covering a total area of 26,139 hectares located in the Province of Kalinga (the "Kalinga Geothermal Project" or "KGP").
-The GSC was granted after a Certificate Precondition from the National Commission of Indigenous People, covering a major portion of the geothermal service area, was secured.
-The GSC was converted into a Geothermal Renewable Service Contract (GRESC) in March 2010 to avail of the incentives provided under the Renewable Energy (RE) Act of 2008.
-GRESC has a term of not exceeding 25 years (including the used term under the GSC) and renewable for not more than 25 years.
+The GSC was converted into a Geothermal Renewable Service Contract (GRESC) in March 2010 to avail of the incentives provided under the Renewable Energy Act of 2008.
+GRESC No. 2010-03-24 has a term of not exceeding 25 years (including the used term under the GSC) and renewable for not more than 25 years.
 The total period from pre-development stage to the development/commercial stage shall not exceed 50 years.

-In November 2010, APEC and its partner Guidance Management Corporation (GMC) formed a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.) in developing the geothermal area.
-The parties signed a Farm-out Agreement (FOA) which gives APEC and GMC the option to take an equity position of up to 40% in the geothermal project.
-The parties also signed a Joint Operating Agreement.
-Under the agreement, AKL will be responsible for the exploration, development and operation of the steam field and power activities.
-As at December 31, 2023 and 2022, APEC and GMC each has 5% participation as provided under the FOA.
+In November 2010, APEC and its partner, Guidance Management Corporation (GMC), formed a partnership with AllFirst Kalinga Ltd. (AKL, formerly Chevron Kalinga Ltd.) and signed a Farmout Agreement (FOA) which gives APEC and GMC the option to take an equity position of up to 40% in KGP.
+The parties also signed a Joint Operating Agreement where AKL will be responsible for the exploration, development and operation of the steam field and power activities.
+As at

-On August 13, 2018, APEC secured an extension of the GRESC exploration period from the DOE until September 23, 2020.
+December 31, 2024 and 2023, APEC and GMC each has 5% participation as provided under the FOA.

 On August 14, 2018, pursuant to Executive Order No. 30, the Energy Investment Coordinating Council (EICC), through the DOE, granted KGP a Certificate of Energy Project of National Significance (CEPNS) for Pre-Development Phase.
 The CEPNS entitles KGP to all the rights and privileges provided for under Executive Order No. 30 series 2017.